Domain Property Management Blog

 In such cases, security deposits can help you minimize the financial impact on your bottom line, albeit to a certain extent.

-Equally, as a landlord, you have certain responsibilities as per Illinois security deposit laws.
+Equally, as a landlord, you have certain responsibilities as per Illinois deposit laws.
 The following is a basic overview of everything you should know about Illinois security deposit laws.

 (Please note that some local governments in Illinois may have different security deposit rules.
 Including, Chicago, Oak Park, Evanson, Urbana, DeKalb, Mount Prospect, and Suburban Cook County).